 What are the key areas against which risk is assessed?The five risk areas that the department will assess are as follows:

-|Performance Management||This relates to the activity not achieving its intended outcomes.
-It is about understanding the evidence base, service delivery model and the performance framework used to measure activity objectives.||This relates to the provider’s ability to deliver the services to the required standards.
-Capacity of the organisation’s infrastructure to measure and report on performance and its flexibility to systematically adapt to changes in service delivery environment is considered.|
+|Performance Management||This relates to the program not achieving its intended outcomes.
+It is about understanding the evidence base, delivery model and performance framework used to measure program objectives.||This relates to the grant recipient’s ability to deliver the grant activities to the required standards.
+Capacity of the organisation’s infrastructure to measure and report on performance and its flexibility to systematically adapt to changes in the delivery environment is considered.|

 |Issues Management||This risk area takes into account government and stakeholder acceptance.
-This is closely aligned with governance in that the more stakeholders or greater the complexity of the policy issue, the higher the risk that needs to be managed.||This area reflects on the provider’s policies and processes relating to the delivery of a service and issue management (and includes quality assurance processes, complaints handling and experience working with the target group of clients).|
+This is closely aligned with governance in that the more stakeholders or greater the complexity of the policy issue, the higher the risk that needs to be managed.||This area reflects on the grant recipient’s policies and processes relating to the delivery of a grant activity and issue management (and includes quality assurance processes, complaints handling and experience working with the target group of clients).|

-|Governance||This area looks at the tasks and activities associated with internal management to ensure accountabilities are met.||This area considers the provider’s ability to manage and oversight the proposed service delivery activities to agreed standards.|
+|Governance||This area looks at the tasks and activities associated with internal management to ensure accountabilities are met.||This area considers the grant recipient’s ability to manage and oversee the proposed grant activities to agreed standards.|

-|Viability||This area considers the risk of activity failure due to poor implementation.
-Consideration is given to supply issues and whether there are alternative providers available or whether supply is becoming limited to specialist providers.||This area contemplates the provider’s ability to remain viable over the life of the funding agreement.|
+|Viability||This area considers the risk of program failure due to poor implementation.
+Consideration is given to supply issues and whether there are alternative providers available or whether supply is becoming limited to specialist providers.||This area contemplates the grant recipient’s ability to remain viable over the life of the grant agreement.|

 |Financial Management||This area considers the internal processes to ensure compliance with legislative accountabilities.
-While most are aimed at financial accountability through the PGPA Act, there is a range of other requirements, such as records management, information security, confidentiality / privacy and staff behaviour that are also considered.||This area covers the provider’s ability to manage grant funding.|
+While most are aimed at financial accountability through the Public Governance, Performance and Accountability Act 2013, there are a range of other requirements, such as records management, information security, confidentiality / privacy and staff behaviour that are also considered.||This area covers the grant recipient’s ability to manage grant funding.|

-Why has the department decided to cease the Risk Assessment Profile Tool (RAPT) on-site Risk Assessment?The department has decided to remove the requirement for an on-site risk assessment for specific grant programmes and has adopted a single approach to risk assessment and management across all grant programmes as described above.
+Why has the department decided to cease the Risk Assessment Profile Tool (RAPT) on-site Risk Assessment?The department has decided to remove the requirement for an on-site risk assessment for specific grant programs and has adopted a single approach to risk assessment and management across all grant programs as described above.
 This will streamline requirements across funded organisations and reduce the workload associated with meeting funding reporting requirements.